Deltares/hydromt_sfincs/examples/README.rst

 To run these examples start with the **binder** badge above.

-To run these examples on your local machine create a conda environment based on the environment.yml in the root of this repository and than start jupyer notebook.
+To run these examples on your local machine create a conda environment based on the environment.yml in the root of this repository and then start jupyter notebook.
 Run the following steps from the repository root:

 .. code-block:: console